Battle of Saule: Events of the battle

-Crossing the lands of Semigallians, which were not in the Order's control, the crusaders marched southward into Samogitia, raiding and plundering local settlements.
-The locals had only a few days to gather troops for defense.
+Crossing the lands of Semigallians, which were not in the order's control, the crusaders marched southward into Samogitia, raiding and plundering local settlements.
+The locals only had a few days to gather troops for defense.
 On the knights' northward return, however, they encountered a determined group of Samogitians at a river crossing.
 Unwilling to risk losing their horses in the swampland, the Holsteiners refused to fight on foot, forcing the knights to camp for the night.
 The next morning, on the day of Saint Maurice, the main pagan forces, possibly led by Duke Vykintas, arrived at the camp.
 The Lithuanian light cavalry flung javelins at short range, which were highly effective against the unwieldy Livonian heavy cavalry.
 The swampy terrain was advantageous for the lightly armed pagans.
 The slaughter of the Christian troops, including Volkwin, sowed the seeds of confusion in the Livonian ranks.
 The lightly armed native forces under the command of the Brothers soon fled from the battle.
-Almost all members of the Order, including Volkwin, died in the battle.
+Almost all members of the order, including Volkwin, died in the battle.
 Those crusaders and knights who tried to flee to Riga were allegedly killed by the Semigallians.
 Only every tenth Crusader reached Riga.

 The Livonian Rhymed Chronicle described the pagan's defeat of the Sword-Brothers at the battle of Saule: "More heathens arrived.
 The next day the Christians thought to ride away early, but they had to fight the pagans though they did not want to.
 In the swamp, they could offer but weak resistance, and they were cut down like women.
 I lament the deaths of so many heroes who were so easily slain.
 The Master and his Brothers put up a heroic defense until their horses were slain and even then fought on foot and felled many men before they were vanquished.
 Finally, and with great difficulty, the Lithuanians felled them with long spears."

 Location

 The exact location where the battle took place is unknown.
 The Chronicum Livoniae by Hermann de Wartberge mentioned that the battle was fought in terram Sauleorum.
-Traditionally, this was identified with Šiauliai (Schaulen, Šauļi) in Lithuania or with the small town of Vecsaule near Bauska in what is today southern Latvia.
-In 1965 the German historian Friedrich Benninghoven proposed Jauniūnai village in Joniškis district, Lithuania as the battle site.
-The theory gained some academic support and in 2010 the Lithuanian government sponsored construction of the memorial in Jauniūnai – a 29 m tall sundial, a pond, and a park of oaks.
+Traditionally, this was identified with Šiauliai (Schaulen, Šauļi) in Lithuania or with the small town of Vecsaule, near Bauska, in what is today southern Latvia.
+In 1965, the German historian Friedrich Benninghoven proposed Jauniūnai village in Joniškis district, Lithuania, as the battle site.
+The theory gained some academic support and in 2010, the Lithuanian government sponsored construction of a memorial in Jauniūnai – a 29 m tall sundial, a pond, and a park of oaks.
 The village of Pamūšis, situated some 10 km east of Janiūnai on the Mūša River, also claims to be the location of the battle.
-Saule/Saulė means "the Sun" in both Latvian and Lithuanian.
+Saule/Saulė means "the Sun" in both Latvian and Lithuanian, and is the name of the Baltic Sun goddess.